sr3dna/androme/README.md

     klmno
 </span>
 ```
-You can use the /demos/*.html files provided to preview some features of this library.
+You can use the examples in /demos/*.html to preview some features of this library.